Skip to content

 The spritz is a category, not a single drink.
 Swapping Aperol for a different aperitif changes the calorie picture significantly.

 Campari Spritz: 180 to 230 calories.
-Campari has roughly the same ABV as Aperol (around 25% in Europe, lower in the US) but carries more sugar per serving.
-The result is a noticeably more caloric drink.
-Campari fans argue the flavor is worth it, but if you're watching calories, Aperol is the lighter choice.
+Campari has roughly the same ABV as Aperol but carries more sugar per serving.
+If you're watching calories, Aperol is the lighter choice.

 Hugo Spritz: 160 to 200 calories.
 The Hugo replaces Aperol with elderflower liqueur and adds fresh mint and lime.
-St. Germain elderflower liqueur runs about 100 calories per 1.5 oz, slightly more than Aperol per ounce.
-The mint and lime add nothing caloric.
+St. Germain runs about 100 calories per 1.5 oz.
 A classic Hugo lands around 170 calories depending on the Prosecco pour.

 Limoncello Spritz: 190 to 220 calories.
 Limoncello is higher in sugar than Aperol, and most recipes use a generous pour.
-A limoncello spritz is genuinely one of the sweeter, more caloric options in the spritz family.
-Delicious, but not the drink to choose if calories matter.
+Genuinely one of the sweeter, more caloric options in the spritz family.

 St. Germain Spritz: 150 to 180 calories.
-St. Germain elderflower liqueur is similar to Hugo in caloric density.
-A standard St. Germain spritz with Prosecco and soda lands in this range, making it a middle-of-the-road option.
+Similar to the Hugo in caloric density, making it a middle-of-the-road option.

 Botanical tonic syrup spritz: 80 to 120 calories.
-This is the category we're building toward with Jo's Tonics.
-A quality tonic syrup made with real botanical ingredients runs around 6 grams of sugar per serving versus the 17 to 20 grams in a standard Aperol pour.
-Add Prosecco and soda and you're looking at a genuinely lower-calorie aperitivo-style drink with more botanical complexity than Aperol.
+A quality tonic syrup made with real botanicals runs around 6 grams of sugar per serving versus the 17 to 20 grams in a standard Aperol pour.
+Add Prosecco and soda and you're looking at a genuinely lower-calorie aperitivo-style drink with more botanical complexity than Aperol, the category we're building toward with Jo's Tonics.

 How to Make a Lower-Calorie Aperol Spritz